Large deviations of the giant in supercritical kernel-based spatial random graphs: Sharp bounds on the existence of a giant

 \subsection{When relying on constant-length edges}

 We proceed to proving \cref{lemma:bootstrap}(short).
-Here, instead of using long edges to connect boxes and a domination towards an Erd{\H o}s-R\'enyi random graph, we use ``relatively short'' edges and stochastic domination towards nearest-neighbour site-bond percolation on $\Z^d$.
-In that model, each vertex $x\in\Z^d$ is independently \emph{active} with probability $q$, and each edge between active neighbouring vertices is \emph{open} with probability $r$, independently again.
+Here, instead of using long edges to connect boxes and a domination towards an Erd{\H o}s-R\'enyi random graph, we use ``relatively short'' edges and stochastic domination towards nearest neighbor site-bond percolation on $\Z^d$.
+In that model, each vertex $x\in\Z^d$ is independently \emph{active} with probability $q$, and each edge between active neighboring vertices is \emph{open} with probability $r$, independently again.
 We denote the resulting graph formed by open edges between active vertices by $\mathrm{NNP}(q,r)$, and write $L_n^\sss{(1)}(q,r)$ for the largest component inside $\Lambda_n$.
-We state a combination of two classical results \cite[Theorem 1.1]{deuschel1996surface, liggett1997domination} that will replace~\cref{prop:er-ltld} in this regime. \begin{proposition}[High-density NNP($q, r$) has a large giant] Consider nearest-neighbour site-bond percolation $\mathrm{NNP}(q,r)$ on $\Z^d$ with probabilities $q,r\in(0,1]$.
+We state a combination of two classical results \cite[Theorem 1.1]{deuschel1996surface, liggett1997domination} that will replace~\cref{prop:er-ltld} in this regime. \begin{proposition}[High-density NNP($q, r$) has a large giant] Consider nearest neighbor site-bond percolation $\mathrm{NNP}(q,r)$ on $\Z^d$ with probabilities $q,r\in(0,1]$.
 For each $\varepsilon>0$, there exist constants $q_0,r_0\in(0,1)$, and $A>0$ such that for all $q\ge q_0$, $r\ge r_0$, $n\ge 1$,

 \begin{proof} Fix $\varepsilon > 0$.
 We shall define an $\eps_1=\eps_1(\eps)$ and set $q_0:=1-\eps_1$ and $r_0=1-\eps_1$.
 Let $\omega\sim\mathrm{NNP}(q_0, r_0)$.
 We couple $\omega$ to iid Bernoulli bond percolation $\omega^\star\sim\mathrm{NNP}(1, 1-12 d\eps_1)$ on $\Z^d$, similarly to \cite{andjel1993characteristic, liggett1997domination}.
 By a union bound over the endpoints of an edge and the edge itself, each edge in is open in $\omega$ with \emph{marginal} probability at least $1-3\eps_1$.
 Consider an edge with endpoints $(x,y)$ in $\omega$, and let $N_{(x,y)} := \{\text{edges incident to $x$ or $y$ in $\Z^d$}\} \setminus \{(x,y)\}$.
 Clearly $|N_{(x,y)}| = 4d-2$.
 For any set of edges $S \subseteq N_{(x,y)}$, by a union bound,